lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 With this testimony, the bishop can authorize a clerk to create or update the membership record.
 The written testimony may then be discarded.

-If the certificate or witnesses cannot be found, the ordinance must be performed again.
+If the certificate or witnesses cannot be found, the baptism and confirmation or the priesthood ordination must be performed again or ratified by the First Presidency.

 If the member has received other ordinances after the invalid ordinance, they must be ratified by the First Presidency.
-To request this, the stake president sends a letter to the Office of the First Presidency.
+The stake president uses LCR to submit the request.

+For information about validating an ordinance that a member received in the temple, see 38.2.6.2.

 38.2.6.2

+#### A Living Person’s Temple Ordinance Information Is Incorrect or Missing
+from His or Her Membership Record

+If a living person’s temple ordinance information is incorrect or missing from his or her membership record, local leaders should record the date and, if available, the location of the original ordinance using LCR.
+The Temple Department then verifies the temple ordinance and connects it to the membership record.

+If the temple ordinance cannot be verified, the Temple Department will contact the Office of the First Presidency and give instruction to the local leader.

+Members may not repeat a living temple ordinance without First Presidency approval.

+38.2.6.3

 #### Ordinances Were Received out of Sequence

 An ordinance is not valid if a person received it out of sequence.
 For example, a man’s endowment is not valid if he received it before receiving the Melchizedek Priesthood.
 However, the First Presidency may ratify such an ordinance.
-To request this, the stake president sends a letter to the Office of the First Presidency.
+The stake president uses LCR to submit the request.

-38.2.6.3
+38.2.6.4

 #### The Ordinance Was Performed before the Appropriate Age